Stand Up Paddle Board VS Kayak

 Water sports are some of the best things you can do in summer.
 When it comes to outdoor activities on the water, many people would think of kayaking a few years back.
 But now it’s 2020 and paddle boarding has become popular all around the world.
-Both are great water sports but if you haven’t done any of these two activities and want to pick one to start but don’t know which one to go for, this post is your answer.
-Check out the content below to see the difference between stand up paddle boarding and kayaking to see which one is more suited to you.
+Both are great water sports but if you haven’t done any of these two activities and want to pick one to start with but don’t know which one to go for, this post is your answer.
+Check out the content below to see the differences between stand up paddle boarding and kayaking and find out which one is more suited to you.

 If you intend to workout through these two sports, then you should probably go with stand up paddle boarding.
 Stand up paddle boarding is obviously the better way for workout here compared to kayaking.

 When kayaking, the parts of your body that will be exercised are mainly your shoulders, back, arms, chest, and abdominals.
 But when stand up paddle boarding, almost your whole body is being activated and exercised.
-If you want a more thorough physical exercise of your whole body, I would suggest that you take a shot in stand up paddle boarding first.
+If you want a more thorough physical exercise of your whole body, I would suggest that you try stand up paddle boarding first.

 So for the first battle between stand up paddle boarding and kayaking, the winner is SUP.